stats4sd/Picsa-Extension-Toolkit/README.md

 _Make sure datasets and metadata.json in assets/datasets (not available on git)_

-_Update data from firebase database to budget-tool data.ts and storage.data.ts_
+_Update data from firebase database to budget-tool/data.ts and storage.data.ts_

 ### Live